aidoido/aitracker/TEAMS_INTEGRATION_README.md

 2. Configure webhook URLs in your app settings
 3. Send notifications when tickets are updated

-This creates a complete Teams ↔ AiTracker integration!
+This creates a complete Teams ↔ Ticktz integration!

 ---